jonnonz1/nz-statute-book/acts/public/1993/te-ture-whenua-maori-act-1993.md

 (3) The Chief Judge shall, before appointing any person under subsection (1) for the purpose of any request, consult, as the case may require, with the parties to the proceedings or with persons involved in the negotiations, consultations, allocation, or other matter about the knowledge and experience that any such person should possess.

 ### 34 Oath to be taken by additional member
-Before entering upon the exercise of the duties of his or her office, any additional member of the Maori Land Court or Maori Appellate Court appointed under section 26E(4) or section 26F(4) or section 26G(5) or section 26S(4) or section 26T(4) or section 26U(5) or section 28(1) or section 31(1) or section 33(1) or by an Order in Council made under section 27(1) shall take an oath before a Judge of the Maori Land Court that he or she will faithfully and impartially perform the duties of his or her office.
+Before entering upon the exercise of the duties of his or her office, any additional member of the Maori Land Court or Maori Appellate Court appointed under section 26E(4), 26F(4), 26G(5), 26S(4), 26T(4), 26U(5), 28(1), 31(1), 32A(1), or 33(1) or by an Order in Council made under section 27(1) shall take an oath before a Judge of the Maori Land Court that he or she will faithfully and impartially perform the duties of his or her office.

 ### 35 Fees and allowances
-There shall be paid to any additional member of the Maori Land Court or Maori Appellate Court appointed under section 26E(4) or section 26F(4) or section 26G(5) or section 26S(4) or section 26T(4) or section 26U(5) or section 28(1) or section 31(1) or section 33(1) or by an Order in Council made under section 27(1), out of public money, remuneration by way of fees, salary, or allowances and travelling allowances and expenses in accordance with the Fees and Travelling Allowances Act 1951, and the provisions of that Act shall apply accordingly as if the Maori Land Court or the Maori Appellate Court, as the case may require, were a statutory board within the meaning of that Act.
+There shall be paid to any additional member of the Maori Land Court or Maori Appellate Court appointed under section 26E(4), 26F(4), 26G(5), 26S(4), 26T(4), 26U(5), 28(1), 31(1), 32A(1), or 33(1) or by an Order in Council made under section 27(1), out of public money, remuneration by way of fees, salary, or allowances and travelling allowances and expenses in accordance with the Fees and Travelling Allowances Act 1951, and the provisions of that Act shall apply accordingly as if the Maori Land Court or the Maori Appellate Court, as the case may require, were a statutory board within the meaning of that Act.

 ### 36 Quorum and decisions
-(1) Where, for the purposes of any proceedings or matter, an additional member or additional members are appointed to the Maori Land Court under section 26E(4) or section 26F(4) or section 26G(5) or section 26S(4) or section 26T(4) or section 26U(5) or section 28(1) or section 31(1) or section 33(1) or pursuant to an Order in Council made under section 27(1), the presence of a Judge and of at least 1 additional member shall be necessary to constitute a sitting of the Maori Land Court.
+(1) Where, for the purposes of any proceedings or matter, an additional member or additional members are appointed to the Maori Land Court under section 26E(4), 26F(4), 26G(5), 26S(4), 26T(4), 26U(5), 28(1), 31(1), 32A(1), or 33(1) or pursuant to an Order in Council made under section 27(1), the presence of a Judge and of at least 1 additional member shall be necessary to constitute a sitting of the Maori Land Court.
-(2) Where the matter before the court is a matter of tikanga Maori, or a matter arising on a request made under section 30(1), or where the court is constituted under section 33 the decision of a majority of the members present at a sitting of the Maori Land Court shall be the decision of the Maori Land Court.
+(2) Where the matter before the court is a matter of tikanga Maori or whakapapa, or a matter arising on a request made under section 30(1), or where the court is constituted under section 33 the decision of a majority of the members present at a sitting of the Maori Land Court shall be the decision of the Maori Land Court.
 (3) Where the matter before the court is not a matter to which subsection (2) applies, the decision of a majority (including the Judge) of the members present at a sitting of the Maori Land Court shall be the decision of the Maori Land Court.
 If the members present are equally divided in opinion, the decision of the Judge shall be the decision of the Maori Land Court.
 (4) If any question before the Maori Land Court cannot be decided in accordance with subsection (2) or subsection (3), the question shall be referred to the Maori Appellate Court for decision in accordance with the practice and procedure of that court, which for that purpose shall have all the powers of the Maori Land Court under this Act.
 The decision of the Maori Appellate Court in any proceedings under this subsection shall be final and shall take effect and be enforced as if it were a decision of the Maori Land Court under this Act.
 (5) Where, for the purposes of any proceedings or matter, an additional member or additional members are appointed to the Maori Appellate Court under section 28(1) or pursuant to an Order in Council made under section 27(1), section 63 shall apply in relation to the proceedings or matter as if the Maori Appellate Court were constituted, for the purposes of the proceedings or matter, under section 62.